![]() |

 within Winuae to be able to read the contents of it from the emulator.
 You will

-need Windows 2000/XP and Admin rights to use this feature!
+need Microsoft Windows and Admin rights to use this feature!

 You are not restricted to using one Hard disk but you have as many as you require